Home » Can We Teach All Children to Read and Spell?

 Beginning Phonics Instruction in England’s Early Years:

 The most important socialising force for a child is their peer group.
-Its influence is especially strong during middle childhood, which falls between the ages of 6 to 12 (Harris p226).
+Its influence is especially strong during middle childhood, which falls between the ages of 6 to 12 (Harris.
+1999 p226).
 This factor needs to be considered in the reading equation.
 A child, whose everyday companions, in school or out, consist of other children who think that reading is boring, unpleasant or ”only for girls” (https://srcd.onlinelibrary.wiley.com/doi/full/10.1111/cdev.13359), will copy those attitudes, ignoring those held by parents, carers or other significant adults.
-This is another important reason for most children to begin a systematic synthetic phonics programme by the age of five (Rose review 2006. para89); before any anti-reading, peer-group influence takes hold.
+This is another important reason for children to begin a systematic synthetic phonics programme by the age of five (Rose 2006); before any anti-reading, peer-group influence takes hold.

-Parents may be concerned that their children will be damaged if they start to teach them to read and spell pre-school using synthetic/linguistic phonics, having been told that it is dangerous to impose anything ‘developmentally inappropriate’ by the Early Years ‘play’ lobby.
+Parents may be concerned that their children will be damaged if they start to teach them to read and spell pre-school using synthetic/linguistic phonics, having been told by the Early Years ‘play’ lobby that any formal phonics instruction before the age of 6-7 is ‘developmentally inappropriate’ and ”a recipe for disaster” (Whitehead 2009 p76).
 There is no scientific basis for this belief.

 Should reading instruction begin in Reception/Kindergarten?